 Although some property owners may try to grow A. hyemale as a water-loving plant that looks interesting in wintertime, this species spreads very aggressively by its rhizomes.
 Once established, it can be very difficult to eradicate: its rhizomes spread widely and deep, and even a tiny section of rhizome can become a new plant.
 Also, it’s resistant to herbicides.
 If you're considering planting it on your property, we suggest using it only in low, wet places where nothing else will grow, and where its spread and persistence will not be a problem.
 Otherwise, we suggest limiting it to containers.

 Equisetums are often called living fossils, because they have changed little over the past hundred million years.
 Their earliest relatives date back more than 350 million years to the Devonian period.
-This once-diverse family was a dominant life-form in the Paleozoic and Carboniferous periods, and some species were tree-sized.
+This once-diverse family was a dominant life-form in the Paleozoic and Carboniferous periods, and some species were as big as trees.
 Over time, they and the atmospheric carbon they trapped in their tissues became coal deposits.

 The thiaminase present in equisetums is apparently a chemical defense against herbivores.
 Grazing animals may have a toxic reaction if fed a diet too high in equisetums and ferns.